-Well before intervening in Bahrain, Saudi Arabia and other GCC states had begun to express concerns that the Bahrain unrest could spread and create opportunities for Iran to acquire influence and leverage in the GCC.
-The Saudi position is that it will not permit a Shiite takeover in Bahrain, and the Saudi government is seen as backing hardline officials in the Bahrain ruling family.
+Bahrain ruling family.
 Beyond the strategic ties, a Saudi oil field (Abu Safa) provides a large portion of Bahrain's government revenue.
 Many Saudis visit Bahrain to enjoy the relatively more liberal social atmosphere there, using a causeway constructed in 1986 that links to the eastern provinces of Saudi Arabia, where most of the Kingdom's Shiites (about 10% of the population) live.
 King Hamad's fifth son, Khalid bin Hamad, married a daughter of Saudi King Abdullah in 2011.
 Since the beginning of the Bahrain unrest, Saudi Arabia reportedly has donated at least \$500 million to help Bahrain's economy.
 On May 14, 2012, Saudi Arabia and Bahrain announced they supported a plan to form a close political and military union among the GCC states ("Riyadh Declaration").
 The other four GCC states have opposed such a union and blocked the proposal.

 Bahrain is also close to Kuwait because of historic ties between their two royal families.
 Kuwait has sometimes been touted as a potential mediator in the Bahraini political crisis.
 Both royal families hail from the Anizah tribe that settled in Bahrain and some of whom went on to what is now Kuwait.
 Kuwaiti Shiites in Kuwait's parliament have argued against Kuwait's siding firmly with the Al Khalifa regime.
-However, the Kuwaiti government did, as noted with its naval deployments, join the GCC position on the side of the government and it is giving financial aid to Bahrain.
+However, the Kuwaiti government, as noted with its naval deployments, joined the GCC intervention and has financially aided Bahrain.